IntersectMBO/plutus/docs/plutus-core/Erasure-Merklisation.md

  2. Using de Bruijn indices will make more terms equal to each other, and this will make the CBOR more amenable to compression

+The fact that the de Bruijn version is significantly more compressible than the non-de Bruijn version suggests that there will be significant opportunities for optimisation in the original Plutus Core code.
+Some caution is required however: optimisations may be more effective in the type-erased code (probably more things are equal than in the typed version), but performing post-erasure optimisations would break the clean correspondence between typed off-chain code and untyped on-chain code.

+### Conclusion

 Clearly, removing types and name strings helps a lot with sizes.
-The CBOR representation is very small (six tags for AST nodes types and about twenty for built-in names, plus standard CBOR encodings for constants and names of extensible built-ins), which probably accounts for its compressability.
+The CBOR representation is very small (six tags for AST nodes types and about twenty for built-in names, plus standard CBOR encodings for constants and names of extensible built-ins), which probably accounts for its compressibility.
 The uncompressed CBOR is sufficiently simple that we might well be able to execute it directly without having to decode most of it back to Haskell types.
 It's beginning to look a lot like bytecode ...